PandaGab/christian-server-setup/README.md

 You first need to have an account on the server.
 Your username on all servers is your `<idul>`.

+If you are not on the university network (_eduroam_), you can follow [this link](https://www.dti.ulaval.ca/connexion-au-reseau-de-lul/reseau-distance) and install the require software (under _Guides_ section) depending on your OS.

 You can first login into a remote machine with `ssh` which will provide secure encrypted communication between two hosts.
 Here is the command:

 `ssh <idul>@<servername>.gel.ulaval.ca`